Frequently Asked Questions

 I think the biggest benefit of shipping is that you aren't locked into doing a round trip with a rental motorcycle - having to return it to the same place you rented it from.
 This is fine if you are touring a specific area, but if you intend on travelling through many different countries, you effectively double your travel time having to backtrack to your point of origin.

-Q: What software did you use to create this site?
+Q: What software did you use to create this website?

 Sign our Guestbook or send us E-mail: ride_the_world@rogers.com